Picturepark/Picturepark.SDK.TypeScript/docs/picturepark-sdk-v1-fetch/README.md

 - [window.fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
 - [window.promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

-The `@picturepark/sdk-v1-fetch` package / `picturepark.js` library provides client classes to access the Picturepark API by using the `window.fetch` APIs.
+The `@picturepark/sdk-v1-fetch` NPM package or `picturepark.js` library provides client classes to access the Picturepark API by using the `window.fetch` APIs.
 These are common APIs which are present in modern browsers (use polyfills for older browsers).
 The library is suitable for all web applications (e.g. React/Redux, JQuery, Vanilla.JS, etc.) but offers only the service clients and no controls/components.

 - [API Documentation](https://rawgit.com/Picturepark/Picturepark.SDK.TypeScript/master/docs/picturepark-sdk-v1-fetch/api/index.html)